p2rkw/xf86-input-mtrack/README.md

 For three finger swiping.
 The button that is triggered by swiping right.
 Integer value.
 A value of 0 disables swiping right.
 Defaults to 11.

-**SwipeUpClickTime** -
+**SwipeClickTime** -
 For three finger swiping.
-How long button triggered by swiping up will be hold down.
-Integer value representing milliseconds.
-Defaults to 300.

-**SwipeDownClickTime** -
-For three finger swiping.
-How long button triggered by swiping down will be hold down.
-Integer value representing milliseconds.
-Defaults to 300.

-**SwipeRightClickTime** -
-For three finger swiping.
-How long button triggered by swiping right will be hold down.
-Integer value representing milliseconds.
-Defaults to 300.

-**SwipeLeftClickTime** -
-For three finger swiping.
-How long button triggered by swiping left will be hold down.
+How long button triggered by swiping will be hold down.
 Integer value representing milliseconds.
 Defaults to 300.

 **Swipe4Distance** -